 Find a niche or topic that you can write about for months, a topic that interests you and is profitable too.

 This is one of the most important things to know before starting a blog.
-Many bloggers fail because they choose a wrong niche or is unclear about it.
+Many bloggers fail because they choose the wrong niche or is unclear about it.

 Choose a topic that you enjoy, would be able to talk about it for a long time as blogging is a long-term process.
 You need to write a lot of content to establish your authority and remain interesting.